kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 - An explicit signal that TLS should be used by this connection.
 - A hostname the Gateway should use to connect to the backend.
-- A reference to one or more CA certificates to validate the server's TLS certificates.
+- A reference to one or more CA certificates (which could include "system certificates") to validate the server's TLS certificates.

 BackendTLSPolicy is defined as a Direct Policy Attachment without defaults or overrides, applied to a Service that accesses the backend in question, where the BackendTLSPolicy resides in the same namespace as the Service it is